auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 Since the time of Aristotle, humans believed we could not maintain democracy beyond a city of 10,000 because that is the limit at which people have any sense of actually knowing who they're voting for.
 Additionally, we see that the aggregate power of a society needs to be tied to some human sense of self.
 By keeping a small number we set a limit on our power thus limiting the corrupt use of that power.
 Our community will be resilient to deepfakes because a deepfake of a community member can hopefully be sorted out by walking over and knocking on the door of the member to discuss.

 On the basis of history and [Dunbar's number](https://en.wikipedia.org/wiki/Dunbar%27s_number), I suggest the smallest functional unit of the community to be a band of 150 members, allowing 10 groups of 15 people in service to each of the community's needs.
 Scaling up to a full 10,000, there will be 10 groups of 1,000 each serving a community need.

+* Decision making by consensus.

+There shouldn't be a strict hierarchy or tyranny of the majority.
+Everyone's beliefs and votes should matter.
+Important decisions for the community should be debated in the style of [Kialo](https://www.kialo.com/).
+There is a central issue with supporting and critical arguments.
+Members vote on the strength of each argument.
+Any member is free to add relevant arguments.
+In this way we create a shared information exchange within the community.

+Ultimately voting would take the form of [consensus decision-making](https://en.wikipedia.org/wiki/Consensus_decision-making).
+This system allows for data collection on human reasoning and preferences.
+Eventually this leads to a system like [augmented democracy](https://www.peopledemocracy.com/) proposed by César Hidalgo.
+We will have a twin digital agent that is able to vote for us.
+At any time we can override the agent's vote with our actual preference, then providing further data on human preference.
+The goal would be to largely automate decision-making.

 * Automation for all.